 We woke up on a very cold Sunday and headed out to La Jolla Cove.
 It was a later start at about 7:00 AM.
 We got there and noticed the tide was in.
 I got hit in the chest with a couple of breakers on the way out, but nothing dangerous.
-I headed out to were I could see some fish jumping, while Danny stayed in just past the buoys, catching some mackerel for bait.
+I headed out to were I could see some fish jumping, while The Fisherman stayed in just past the buoys, catching some mackerel for bait.
 I ended up catching a large mackerel with my squid and decided to troll the fish in hopes for a larger fish to go for it.
-Danny, with a bucket of mackerel, caught up with me and we started trolling around.
+The Fisherman, with a bucket of mackerel, caught up with me and we started trolling around.
 He saw a lot of barracuda going by, so he started casting his iron lure and got a lot of action.
-He hooked a HUGE barracuda when an even bigger sea lion came up and grabbed it, just as Danny was about to gaff it.
-The struggle ensued, with the sea lion taking my mackerel and getting my line tangled on Danny's back.
-With the sea lion circling Danny's kayak (and almost as big as his kayak) and surfacing for air, which sounded like a whale's blowhole, Danny's barracuda head (which was what was left of his catch) got caught on some lines that were from the sea lions previous thefts.
+He hooked a HUGE barracuda when an even bigger sea lion came up and grabbed it, just as The Fisherman was about to gaff it.
+The struggle ensued, with the sea lion taking my mackerel and getting my line tangled on The Fisherman's back.
+With the sea lion circling The Fisherman's kayak (and almost as big as his kayak) and surfacing for air, which sounded like a whale's blowhole, The Fisherman's barracuda head (which was what was left of his catch) got caught on some lines that were from the sea lions previous thefts.

-The struggle continued for several minutes, with me trying to get around to untangle my line from Danny, while Danny struggled to untangle his line before the sea lion capsized his kayak, some 3 miles from shore.
+The struggle continued for several minutes, with me trying to get around to untangle my line from The Fisherman, while The Fisherman struggled to untangle his line before the sea lion capsized his kayak, some 3 miles from shore.